-To be eligible for benefits under the RLSB, an applicant business must meet all of the following criteria:
+To be eligible for benefits under the SBL, an applicant business must meet all of the following criteria:

+1. Must be either a for-profit businesses or a private non-profit organization with operations located in one of the parishes or more specifically the identified zip code within a parish impacted by Hurricanes Laura, Delta, Ida, or the May Floods of 2021:

+HUD MIDS

+LAURA/DELTA IDA/MAY FLOOD OF 2021

+Acadia (70526,70578) Ascension

+Allen Assumption

+Beauregard Calcasieu

+Caddo East Baton Rouge

+Calcasieu Iberville (70764, 70788)

+Cameron Jefferson

+Jefferson Davis Lafourche

+Lafayette Livingston

+Natchitoches Orleans

+Ouachita Plaquemines

+Rapides St. Bernard

+St. Landry (70570) St. Charles

+St. Martin (70517) St. Helena

+Vermilion (70510) St. James

+Vernon (71446) St. John the Baptist

+St. Mary

+St. Tammany

+Tangipahoa

+Terrebonne

+Washington

+West Baton Rouge (70767)

+STATE MIDS

+LAURA/DELTA IDA/MAY FLOOD OF 2021

+Acadia East Feliciana

+Grant Iberia

+Iberia Iberville

+Jackson Point Coupee

+La Salle St. Martin

+Lincoln West Baton Rouge

+Morehouse West Feliciana

+Sabine

+St. Landry

+St. Martin

+Union

+Vermilion

+Vernon

+Winn

-- Must be either a for-profit businesses or a private non-profit organization located in one of the 51 parishes impacted by the 2016 Severe Storms and Flooding Events: Acadia, Allen, Ascension, Avoyelles, Beauregard, Bienville, Bossier, Caddo, Calcasieu, Caldwell, Catahoula, Claiborne, DeSoto, East Carroll, East Baton Rouge, East Feliciana, Evangeline, Franklin, Grant, Iberia, Iberville, Jackson, Jefferson Davis, Lafayette, LaSalle, Lincoln, Livingston, Madison, Morehouse, Natchitoches, Ouachita, Pointe Coupee, Rapides, Red River, Richland, Sabine, St. Helena, St. James, St. Landry, St. Martin, St. Tammany, Tangipahoa, Union, Vermilion, Vernon, Washington, Webster, West Baton Rouge, West Carroll, West Feliciana and Winn. - 2.
-Non-profit organizations will be evaluated for eligibility and ability to service debt based on the secular operations of their organizations. - 3.
+- 2. Non-profit organizations will be evaluated for eligibility and ability to service debt based on the secular operations of their organizations. - 3.
 Has eligible unmet needs after accounting for all insurance, federal, state, local and private proceeds considered to be a duplication of benefit. - 4.
 Was operating at the time of the respective storm or flood event.
-The applicant business must have been open before April 8, 2016 for the March 2016 floods and before August 31, 2016 for the August 2016 floods. - 5.
+The applicant business must have been open before: - a.
+August 27, 2020 for Hurricane Laura - b.
+October 9, 2020 for Hurricane Delta - c.
+May 17, 2021 for May Flood of 2021 - d.
+August 29, 2021 for Hurricane Ida - 5.
 Must either a) be currently operating or b) demonstrate the ability to reopen upon receiving assistance from the program. - 6.
 Businesses that are closed at the time of application, but who will be able to reopen upon receiving assistance from the program must have a business plan and demonstrate they have the funding necessary to reopen.
-Closed businesses must commit to re-opening in an eligible parish; they are not required to re-open in the same location in which they were operating at the time of the flood. - 7.
+Closed businesses must commit to re-opening in an

+- eligible parish; they are not required to re-open in the same location in which they were operating at the time of the 2020-2021 Severe Storms and Flooding events. - 7.
 Has a minimum of one (1) full-time equivalent employee and no more than 50 full-time equivalent employees.
 (FTEs = Full-Time Equivalents = 35 hours per week) - 8.
 Had a pre-storm minimum annual gross revenue of \$25,000. - 9.
-Was directly impacted by the storms/floods, as a documented physical or financial loss.
+Was directly impacted by either Hurricane Laura, Delta, Ida and/or the May Flood of 2021, as a documented physical or financial loss.
 The program will not fund construction-related expenses or financial losses; the assessed physical damages and financial loss calculations are only a requirement for determining eligibility.
-See Award Calculation Methodology below for additional information on how an award is calculated. - In order to qualify under physical loss, a business must demonstrate they had a minimum of \$10,000 in third-party verified physical damages or losses. - In order to qualify under a financial loss, a business must demonstrate a 20% annual gross revenue decline from 2015 to 2016.
-For the August flood, Subrecipients may submit to OCD-DRU on an exceptions basis approval for businesses that experienced a revenue decline in the last quarter of 2016 or the first quarter or 2017 as compared to the same quarter in the previous year.
-For the March flood, the second or third quarters of 2016 will be compared to the same quarters of the previous year.
-In these cases, businesses will be required to provide a justification and financial statements to prove revenue decline.
+See Award Calculation Methodology below for additional information on how an award is calculated. - In order to qualify under physical loss, a business must demonstrate they had a minimum of \$10,000 in third-party verified physical damages or losses. - In order to qualify under a financial loss, a business must demonstrate a 20% annual gross revenue decline in the time periods listed below. - 1.
+For Hurricanes Laura and Delta, the determination period is 3 months prior to the eligible disaster to 3 month after. - 2.
+For the May Flood of 2021 and Hurricane Ida, the determination period is 1 year prior to the eligible disaster.

-Eligibility Exceptions
+ELIGIBILITY EXCEPTIONS